manidogabo/MiNeNS_Group_website/content/doc/expectations/_index.md

 - Expecations
     - In-person attendance to group, subgroup, and 1:1 meetings when possible.
 ### communication
+The foundation of positive relationships is built on open, frequent, and positive communication.
+My goal is to build an environment of trust, where trainees can communicate without the judgement that leads to (1) fear of speaking or (2) shame of having spoken.
+It is important that the communication is positive in both ways.
+You can help achieve that by
+- Keeping constant communication channels open through participation in-person (meetings) and online (slack) forums
+- Asking for help and seeking guidance when you feel it is required
+-
 ### growth
 The _end-product_ of your time as a trainee in the group is **YOU**.
 While events like graduation will mark a specific date of accomplishment, your journey happens everyday in-between joining and leaving the goup.
 Thus, there is a continual expectation to develop yourself in the group.
 These include:
 - developing your techincal skills and knowledge,